TMNT (video game): Gameplay

 The gameplay in TMNT contains many acrobatic segments in the vein of another Ubisoft game series, Prince of Persia.
 The game features 16 story levels and 16 unlockable challenge levels.
 The game also features four playable characters, each with their unique fighting style and abilities.
 The game encourages cooperative gameplay, as the player will have to use each turtle's special abilities to navigate through their environment.
-The game also includes beat'em up elements where the player must defeat the enemies before contuning the level.
+The game also includes beat'em up elements where the player must defeat the enemies before continuing the level.

 PSP and DS versions

 Like their console counterparts, the PSP and DS versions of the game are relatively similar to each other, though each in different ways makes use of the individual system's strengths.
 Both are based on the same story layout as the console versions and bring the action to the rooftops in New York in a fast-paced acrobatic platformer.
 The fighting is simplified and less frequent than what is found in the console versions.